 Many years ago when I bought my first Kindle from Amazon it came with an extra hidden feature.
-The e-reader used the 2g network at the time to create what it called a whispernet.
-This let you use the built in browser for free for ever.
+The e-reader used the 2g network at the time to create what it called a Whispernet.
+This let you use the built-in browser for free for ever.
 Unlimited internet access for free.
 The Kindle itself wasn’t quick and a non-touch e-ink screen was poor for browsing but for several years I used the Kindle whenever I was low on data secure in it’s free cost.
 Amazon soon stopped offering the service to new users and while that old Kindle still works it’s more of a curiosity than practically useful these days.
 FreedomPop are trying to move into the space.
 They have an interesting business model – trying to bring freemium to mobile phones.
-They give you a small amount of data, sms and calls a month for no cost and then let you either pay for a higher tier plan or watch videos and advert and fill in surveys for more data.
+They give you a small amount of data, SMS and calls a month for no cost and then let you either pay for a higher tier plan or watch videos and advert and fill in surveys for more data.

-The plan has been available in the UK for a couple of years but has gained surprisingly little notice but FreedomPop have now launched a phone to go with their previously sim only plans.
+The plan has been available in the UK for a couple of years but has gained surprisingly little notice but FreedomPop has now launched a phone to go with their previously sim only plans.
 Get the £70 phone and you have free calls and data for life.
 Too good to be true?

 Retailer: FreedomPop +

 Price: ± £79.99 for the V7 and a sim or the sim is available separately for 1p plus postage.